ssm2017/ostmu/README.md

 Run a simulator
 ---------------

-The users can run "opensim" file and follow the questions.
+The users can run "ostmu" file and follow the questions.

 Check a simulator
 -----------------